zulip/zulip/docs/subsystems/caching.md

 On the backend, Zulip uses `memcached`, a popular key-value store, for caching.
-Our `memcached` caching helps let us optimize Zulip's performance and scalability, since most requests don't need to talk to the database (which, even for a trivial query with everything on the same machine, usually takes 3-10x as long as a memcached fetch).
+Our `memcached` caching helps let us optimize Zulip's performance and scalability, since we often avoid round trips to the database (which, even for a trivial query with everything on the same machine, usually takes 3-10x as long as a memcached fetch).